 Compatibility: Xbox One/PC | Connectivity: USB | Weight: 7.21kg | Force Feedback: Yes | Rumble: Yes | Maximum rotation angle: 900 degrees | Pedals: Yes

 Logitech is a great rival of Thrustmaster and both of these companies have been releasing great racing wheels one after one.
 Logitech’s G27 was one of the most widely used racing wheels as it provided very accurate controls.
 Logitech G920 is quite similar to the G27 and is designed for Xbox One, although it works great with PC too.
 A similar version can be found for PS4 too, which goes by the name of G29.
-The wheel provides four buttons on the upper-right side while the four buttons are present on lower-left and lower-right sides.
+The wheel provides four buttons on the upper-right side while the four buttons are present on the lower-left and lower-right sides.
 This button placement feels a bit odd and might pose issues for people with small hands.

 The wheel feels impressively smooth and offers a 900-degree rotation, which gives a similar feel to actual driving.
 The pedals are also very nicely built, although we noticed that the pedals are a bit stiff, especially the brake pedal feels drastically stiff for timely application.
 The force-feedback feels quite good and tries to provide the actual driving experience.